Evidential Perfusion Physics-Informed Neural Networks with Residual Uncertainty Quantification: Experiments

 \subsection{Baselines and Implementation Details}

 We compare against standard SVD~\cite{ostergaard1996high}, block-circulant SVD (bcSVD)~\cite{wu2003tracer}, box-shaped non-linear regression (boxNLR)~\cite{bennink2016fast}, SPPINN~\cite{de2023spatio}, and ReSPPINN~\cite{de2024accelerating}.
 All networks use three hidden layers with sinusoidal representation networks (SIREN; $\omega_0=15$)~\cite{sitzmann2020implicit} and multi-resolution hash encoding, with hidden dimensions 128 for tissue, 64 for parameters, and 16 for AIF.
 Optimization uses Adam with a learning rate of $10^{-3}$ with a OneCycle learning-rate schedule, 25k spatiotemporal samples per iteration, and 5k iterations per case.
 The AIF network is pre-trained for 5k iterations using only the $L_1$ data term (Eq.~\ref{eq:data_loss}), followed by joint optimization under the full objective (Eq.~\ref{eq:total_loss}).
 Loss weights are $\lambda_{\text{data}}=\lambda_{\text{res}}=1$, $\lambda_{\text{EDL}}=0.5$, and $\lambda_{\text{reg}}=10^{-3}$ with linear annealing, and $\epsilon_{\text{cbf}}=\epsilon_{\text{edl}}=10^{-3}$.
-Experiments were conducted on a single NVIDIA RTX 3090 graphics processing unit (GPU) using tiny-cuda-nn~\cite{tiny-cuda-nn}, requiring under 1\,min per case after AIF pre-training.
+Experiments were conducted on a single NVIDIA RTX 3090 graphics processing unit (GPU) using tiny-cuda-nn~\cite{tiny-cuda-nn}, requiring ~50\,s per case (AIF 5--6\,s, joint optimization 42\,s).
+Hyperparameters were fixed on the phantom and reused on ISLES and clinical as held-out tests, with learnable baselines sharing an identical budget.